Tensor Methods: A Unified and Interpretable Approach for Material Design: Experiments

 \subsubsection{Lattice structures}

 First we consider the lattice structures dataset, since we get excellent prediction capabilities for this dataset.
 Also the dataset's original paper \cite{gongora2024accelerating} already has some work on surrogate model interpretation for this, allowing us to attempt to rediscover these interpretations.
-From a CPD (rank 3) tensor completion model, we plot the normalized (by l2-norm) components for each mode (i.e. design parameter) in Figure \ref{cpd_factors_viz_lattice}.
+From a CPD (rank 3) tensor completion model, we plot the normalized (by $\ell_2$-norm) components for each mode (i.e. design parameter) in Figure \ref{cpd_factors_viz_lattice}.

-From Figure \ref{cpd_factors_viz_lattice}, we observe a clear trend with the Unit Cell Z Length design parameter, where an increase in the length corresponds to an increase in the outcome, which is similarly found in the dataset's original paper (they use a GP with SHAP for interpretability) \cite{gongora2024accelerating}.
+From Figure \ref{cpd_factors_viz_lattice}, we observe a clear trend with the $UC_Z$ Length design parameter, where an increase in the length corresponds to an increase in the outcome, which is similarly found in the dataset's original paper (they use a GP with SHAP for interpretability) \cite{gongora2024accelerating}.

+\textbf{Discussion}: The ability to rediscover this trend via the CPD factors allows us to have confidence that the model predictions are in agreement with the physics of the problem.
+Previous ML methods require the use of expensive external models such as SHAP for this analysis, where it comes automatically with the CPD.